DevMountain/react-3-afternoon/README.md

 ### Summary

 In this step, we'll get the `Edit` button to work for existing `posts`.
 The edit button is under the hidden menu on the top-right of a `post`.
+Since the `App.js` maintains the `posts` array, we'll need to create a method in this component that uses `axios` to update `post` and then uses the results to update the `posts` array on state.

 ### Instructions

+* Open `./src/components/App.js`.
+* Create a new method called `updatePost` that has an `id` and `text` parameter.
 * Open `./src/components/Feed/Post/Post.js`.
 * Locate where the `Edit` component is being rendered.
 * Update the `text` prop to be the `post`'s text.